✖️ Product Rule Calculator

 🎓

-Connection to Higher Mathematics: The algebraic identity that defines the product rule — d(fg) = f·dg + g·df — is the defining property of a derivation in abstract algebra.
-Any linear map on an algebra that satisfies this Leibniz identity is called a derivation, and the study of derivations forms the bridge between calculus and modern algebra, Lie theory, and noncommutative geometry.
+Connection to Higher Mathematics: The algebraic identity d(fg) = f·dg + g·df is the defining property of a derivation in abstract algebra.
+Any linear map satisfying this Leibniz identity is called a derivation, forming the bridge between calculus and Lie theory.

 Product Rule Quick Reference — 12 Common Derivatives